 How Can I Switch Between Grams And Percentages?

-With a single tap (or click) on the blue header bar, you can switch back and forth between grams and percentages.
+With a single tap (or click) on the header bar, you can switch back and forth between grams and percentages.
 It’s helpful to see your macronutrients in grams to know if you’re getting enough of a certain macronutrient (how much protein did I eat during lunch?).
 Percentages are helpful when you trying to balance out your macronutrients (what’s the macronutrient breakdown of this sandwich?)

 What Do The Percentages Represent?